 - Contesting the matter in court.

-- If the person who is allegedly liable to pay maintenance does not consent to the issuance of an order, he or she must appear in court, where evidence from both parties and their witnesses will be heard.
+- If the person who is allegedly liable to pay maintenance doesn't consent to the issuance of an order, he or she must appear in court, where evidence from both parties and their witnesses will be heard.

 - If the court finds the person liable for paying maintenance, it will order the person to pay the amount of support required.
 The court will also determine when and how maintenance payments must be made.
 The court can order the payment of maintenance money in one of the following ways: